anikeshwebkul/test-bagisto-nextjs/README.md

 #  Bagisto Next.js Commerce

 A **headless eCommerce framework** built with **Next.js** and powered by **Bagisto**, designed for modern scalability and flexibility.
-Through layered caching and optimized rendering strategies, it consistently achieves a **100/100 Core Web Vitals score**, delivering lightning-fast performance and seamless shopping experiences.
+Through layered caching and optimized rendering strategies, it consistently achieves a **100/100 Core Web Vitals score**, delivering lightning-fast performance and seamless shopping experiences.  tst

 ## Features

 - **Ultra-fast storefront** with 100/100 Core Web Vitals score.
 - **Layered caching** for API responses and page rendering.
 - Fully **responsive and mobile-friendly** design.
 - SEO optimized with meta tags, OpenGraph, and Twitter cards.
 - Secure authentication via **NextAuth.js**.
 - Powered by **Bagisto** GraphQL APIs for robust commerce functionality.
 - **Incremental Static Regeneration (ISR)** with revalidation.

 ---